-- Science-IT: Overlaps with SCI department IT groups.
+Science-IT: Overlaps with SCI department IT groups.
 They run the Triton cluster and support scientific computing.
 Their services may be used throughout the entire university, but support is organized from the departments which fund them.
 The core Science-IT departments are CS, NBE, and PHYS.
-Science-IT runs a weekly SciComp garage, where we provide hands on support for anything related to scientific computing.
-This site (scicomp.aalto.fi) is the main home, but there is also an formal site.
+Science-IT runs a daily SciComp garage, where we provide hands on support for anything related to scientific computing.
+This site (scicomp.aalto.fi) is the main home, read more about us on the about page.

-- aalto.fi is the normal homepage, but doesn’t have much practical information for researchers.
-As of late 2018, information from inside and into is supposed to move here.
-The new site is well known for being hard to use (sorry, we can’t do anything about that).
+aalto.fi is the normal homepage, but the joke is it’s hard to find anything and hard to use.
 This site is “not designed to have a logical structure and instead, you are expected to search for information” (actual quote).
-Some pages get more information if you log in, and there is no indication of which ones.
+Some pages have more information appear if you log in, and there is no indication of which ones.
 In general, unless you know what you are looking for, don’t expect to find anything here without extensive work.

-- wiki.aalto.fi is obviously the Aalto wiki space.
+wiki.aalto.fi is obviously the Aalto wiki space.
 Anyone can make a space here, and many departments’ internal sites are here.
-Searching can randomly find useful information.
+Searching can randomly find useful information, but it is not a primary information source anymore.
 Most sites aren’t publically searchable.

 Aalto provides computers to it’s employees, obviously.
 Wherther it is an Aalto wide managed system or standalone depends on your department policies.
 If it’s standalone, you are on your own.
 If managed, login is through your Aalto account.
 You can get laptop or desktop, and Linux, Mac, or Windows.